 Financial planning varies in scope and complexity, ranging from advice that is relatively straightforward and narrow to more complex engagements.
-Financial planning areas include financial management, insurance and risk management, investment planning, retirement planning, tax planning, estate planning and legal aspects.
+Financial planning areas include financial management, investment planning, insurance and risk management, retirement planning, tax planning, estate planning and law for financial planning.

-(22) A Certificant shall make only those recommendations that are both prudent and appropriate for the client.
+(23) A Certificant shall make only those recommendations that are both prudent and appropriate for the client.